SYL1337

 Collecting Certificates

-If you would like someone to collect on your behalf, please email one-exams@easterneducationgroup.ac.uk with your name & the name of who will be collecting on your behalf.
+If you would like someone to collect on your behalf, please email certcollection@suffolkone.ac.uk with your name and the name of who will be collecting on your behalf.
+They will need to bring their own ID.
 Alternatively you can fill out the candidate permission form here.

 Candidate permission form (doc)